-The ICT Dual Bus Distribution Panel provides two 100A (peak) bus inputs with six independently controlled and monitored output channels per bus in a compact 1U high chassis for 19 inch rack mounting.
-Over current protection for each output is available on the front panel in two configurations; with 80VDC rated blade style fuses, or with 65VDC user insertable magnetic-hydraulic circuit breakers.
+The ICT Dual Bus Distribution Panel provides two 100 amperes (peak) bus inputs with 10 independently controlled and monitored output channels per bus in a compact 1U high chassis for 19 inch rack mounting.
+All channels are individually protected by GMT type fuses that are rated up to 20 amperes each.
+These fuses are located on the front of the panel for easy monitoring and replacement.

-Each bus can accommodate a supply voltage from 10VDC to 60VDC, either positive or negative polarity, with a peak input current of 100A to be distributed at 25A maximum (15A for 48V systems) on each of the 6 output channels.
+Each bus can accommodate a supply voltage from 20 volts DC to 60 volts DC, either positive or negative polarity, with a peak input current of 100 amperes to be distributed through up to 10 output channels rated at 16 amperes continuous per channel.
 Each channel has independent current sensing, over current protection, alarms, and output on/off control.

-Remote monitoring and control is available through the integrated security protected Ethernet communications port on the back of the panel.
-The unit has a built-in web server with an embedded web-based graphical user interface (GUI) that can be accessed using any standard commercial web browser, such as Internet Explorer or Google Chrome.
-The web server displays all panel information, allows full access to channel configuration settings, provides remote channel on/off control, and can be set up to send an alarm to userdefined email accounts in the event a fault occurs.
-The web server can also be used to configure and down load a data log of up to 30 days of time stamped event information.
-Full monitoring and control is also available using an SNMP (v3) based management system for larger installations.
+Remote monitoring and control is available through the integrated Ethernet communications port on the back of the panel.
+The unit has a secure built-in web server with an embedded web-based graphical user interface (GUI) that can be accessed using any standard commercial web browser, such as Google Chrome.
+The web server displays all panel information, allows full access to channel configuration settings, provides remote channel on/off control, and can be set up to send an alarm to user-defined email accounts in the event where a fault occurs.
+Automatic load-shedding can be configured to shed non-critical loads to preserve battery run-time, and the Network Watchdog feature will ping assigned I.P. addresses and power-cycle specified outputs in order to maintain connectivity and site continuity.

+The web server can also be used to configure and download a data log of up to 30 days of time-stamped event information.
+Full monitoring and control is also available using an SNMP (v3) based management system.

 System voltage, system current, output channel current, fuse status, and alarm input status can also be monitored onsite through the front panel LCD display.
-Fuse status is displayed by an LED indicator located over each fuse, while breaker trip status is indicated locally by the rocker handle position and front bus alarm LED's.
-Form-C alarm output contacts (C/NO/NC) are provided on the back panel for each bus to indicate all distribution panel alarms, while 5 additional alarm inputs can be used to monitor other dry-contact site sensors such as door/window opening, smoke alarms, and water detectors etc.
+Fuse trip status is displayed by an LED indicator located under each fuse.
+Form-C alarm output contacts (C/NO/NC) are provided on the back panel for each bus to indicate all distribution panel alarms, while five additional alarm inputs can be used to monitor other dry-contact site sensors such as door/window opening, smoke alarms, water detectors etc.